rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 ### Complete async drop experiments

 Authors of async code frequently need to call async functions as part of resource cleanup.
 Because Rust today only supports synchronous destructors, this cleanup must take place using alternative mechanisms, forcing a divergence between sync Rust (which uses destructors to arrange cleanup) and async Rust.
 [MCP 727][] proposed a series of experiments aimed at supporting async drop in the compiler.
 We would like to continue and complete those experiments.
-These experiments are aimed at defining how support for async drop will be implemented in the compiler and some possible ways that we could modify the type system to support it (in particular, one key question is how to prevent types that whose drop is async from being dropped in sync code).
+These experiments are aimed at defining how support for async drop will be implemented in the compiler and some possible ways that we could modify the type system to support it (in particular, one key question is how to prevent types whose drop is async from being dropped in sync code).

 ## The "shiny future" we are working towards